TheEdgeOfRage/pyazo/README.md

+# THIS PROJECT HAS BEEN REWRITTEN AND MOVED TO [pyazo-screenshot](https://github.com/pyazo-screenshot)

 # Pyazo

 Pyazo is a self-hosted screenshot upload utility.
 It allows you to take a screenshot of part of your screen and automatically upload it to your own server.